emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Custom version of the Hexa player. 🟡
 1. Site does not have watch parties. ❌

 ***
-## FlickyStream
-### Score: 15/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is good, feels modern and unique. ✔️
-1. Site has watch lists, and you can login to sync them across devices. ✔️
-1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (second player). ✔️
-1. Site does not have watch parties. ❌

-Community Favorites: 🌟🌟🌟

-***
 ## uira.live